Asked & Answered

 The decision about the waiver request is made by the admissions committee.

-Students may begin the LLM Program for International Lawyers in the third week of August (fall semester) or January (spring semester).
-The international LLM students must attend a mandatory orientation program a week before law school classes begin.
+Students may begin the LLM Program for International Lawyers in late August (fall semester) or late January (spring semester).
+The Office of International LLM Programs holds a mandatory orientation program before the law school classes begin.
+Therefore new students must plan to arrive in Chicago in the second week of January or the second week of August.

-Law classes take place in the heart of Chicago at the Philip H. Corboy Loyola Law Center, 25 E. Pearson Street, on Loyola's Water Tower Campus.
-The Water Tower Campus is just steps away from North Michigan Avenue, Chicago's Magnificent Mile and major shopping district, and close to public transportation.
-The Loop, Chicago’s business district with court houses and law firms is in 10 minutes walking distance.
-The Law Center features classrooms and lecture halls equipped with the latest technology, facilities for legal clinics, and a courtroom for practice.
+Law classes take place in the heart of Chicago at the Philip H. Corboy Loyola Law Center, 25 E. Pearson St., on Loyola's Water Tower Campus.
+The Water Tower Campus is just steps away from North Michigan Avenue, Chicago's Magnificent Mile.
+The Law Center features classrooms and lecture halls equipped with the latest technology, facilities for legal clinics and a courtroom for trial advocacy practice.

 Legal education in the United States focuses on teaching theoretical concepts and principles in combination with training legal skills.
 Most U.S. professors, and particularly law school professors, use the so-called Socratic Method in their classrooms.
 Instead of primarily lecturing, professors will engage their students in discussions of cases to work out underlying legal principles and challenge the students to develop critical thinking abilities.
 Every professor has his or her own style, but while many may also include some lectures and other instructional tools, all professors expect their students to be prepared for questions and contribute to discussions.
 Classroom discussions are an opportunity to practice skills essential to lawyering: critical thinking and analysis, drawing analogies, responding to challenges, public speaking, and persuasiveness.